Shri Ganesha Puja, Perth (Australia), 9 February 1992.

-In the same way everything is very important, and everything circulates like the blood cells.
+In the same way, everything is very important, and everything circulates like the blood cells.
 So we do not say that this blood cell is good and that blood cell is bad.
 Or this blood cell is higher, that blood cell is higher.
-In the same way everybody is circulating.
+In the same way, everybody is circulating.
 So one should not have any fear.
 Also fear of the leader should not be there.
 There’s no need to fear the leader.
-If you are on your gravity you keep to it.
+If you are on your gravity, you keep to it.
 He will understand you.
-As long as leader is on the gravity he’ll be there, as soon as he goes away from the gravity he’ll go away himself.
+As long as the leader is on the gravity, he’ll be there; as soon as he goes away from the gravity, he’ll go away himself.

 Yesterday we saw a kind of a light, miraculous light, following us on both the sides of the car.
-Especially on my side there was such a lot of light following.
-Just giving [an] indication that it’s alright, this is Ganesha’s place and here things are going to work out.
+Especially on My side there was such a lot of light following.
+Just giving an indication that it’s all right, this is Ganesha’s place and here things are going to work out.

-So today, to begin with, we have this Ganesh puja where we all should, in our heart, think what is our gravity point and [on] that we have to stand very firm.
+So today, to begin with, we have this Ganesha Puja, where we all should, in our heart, think what is our gravity point and that we have to stand very firm.

 May God bless you.